Etna: volcano in Sicily.

 Like the nearby Stromboli, Mount Etna is a stratovolcano, which means that it is a conical mountain that was built by the eruption of lava, ashes, and pyroclastic flows.
 As a consequence, it becomes very steep (sometimes >30º) as one approaches the summit; worse, the dark cinders and loose ash make it almost impossible to climb to the top, as the Roman emperor Hadrian experienced in 125.
 The main caldera is usually quiet; when the volcano is active, lava slowly and regularly flows from one of the two hundred smaller vents down the slopes, sometimes reaching the sea.
 However, real explosions have also been recorded.

 When you visit the dark and inhospitable landscape, it is easy to imagine that in Antiquity, it was believed that the fire-breathing Enceladus was buried alive in Sicily; when he moved, earthquakes were the result.
+Alternatively, the fire-breather was a monster named Typhon.
 The god Hephaestion (or Vulcan) had his forge inside Mount Etna, and the Cyclopes were believed to have lived in caves.
 Because of its height, it was believed to be a place where people had gathered during the Great Flood, and survived.note[Hyginus, Fabulae 153.]

-Another story about the Etna, set in the fourth century BCE, is that of the pious brethren Amphinomos and Anapias, who risked their lives when they carried their parents out of a burning house, but received divine protection when the stream of lava suddenly divided itself.
+Another story about the Etna, set in the fourth century BCE, is that of the pious brethren Amphinomus and Anapias, who risked their lives when they carried their parents out of a burning house, but received divine protection when the stream of lava suddenly divided itself.
 The two boys were still venerated during in the first century CE, and their home town Catana showed their deed on its coins.
-The story is told by several authors; one charming version is by Claudian,note[Claudian, Carmina Minora 17.] another by the anonymous author of the first-century poem Aetna.
+The story is told by several authors; one charming version is by Claudian,note[Claudian, Carmina Minora 17.] another by the anonymous author of the Latin poem Aetna.note[Aetna 625ff.]

 Today, the volcano is one of Italy's most beautiful national parks (Parco Regionale dell' Etna).
 Among the trees are stone pines, birch, beech, and oak; in the lakes and streams you will see toads and frogs, ducks and herons; elsewhere, you can spot hedgehogs and porcupines, lizards, owls, hare, weasels, squirrels, weasels, and foxes; in the Middle ages, the rabbits were brought from Spain and the partridges from the Near East.
 Finally, the only animals that can fully appreciate the beautiful desolation of the cold and windy summit are the falcons and eagles.